How Do We Say Goodbye?

 - See a good terror movie, and rejoice, it was only fictional.

-Brian Oldwolf, comedian and blogger, warns us, “Death is inevitable, some might even say it is a terminal inconvenience…but consider death as one of the few “sure things” in life, and it is also something all of us have in common.
+Brian Oldwolf, a comedian and blogger, warns us, “Death is inevitable, some might even say it is a terminal inconvenience…but consider death as one of the few “sure things” in life, and it is also something all of us have in common.

 As our denial and anger subside, we sometimes fall into depression and anxiety.
 Some describe this state as frozen anger.
 Loss of a loved one or even a loyal pet can wreak havoc in our hearts for years.
 It may be necessary to seek medical help and medicines to overcome states like depression and anxiety.